 Educational Leave will not be granted in cases where management has determined that neither the course, nor the degree pursued, is of sufficient benefit to the University.

-Full-time or part-time permanent or time-limited permanent, EPA non-faculty or SPA employees are eligible to request educational leave.
+Full-time or part-time permanent or time-limited permanent, EHRA non-faculty or SHRA employees are eligible to request educational leave.
 Trainees may be determined as eligible by management after satisfactory performance for a period of not less than three months.

 Probationary, temporary, or intermittent employees are not eligible for educational leave.